traefik/traefik/docs/content/observability/metrics/opentelemetry.md

 !!! info "Default protocol"

-    The OpenTelemetry exporter will export metrics to the collector using HTTP by default (https://localhost:4318/v1/metrics), see the [gRPC Section](#grpc-configuration) to use gRPC.
+    The OpenTelemetry exporter will export metrics to the collector using HTTP by default to https://localhost:4318/v1/metrics, see the [gRPC Section](#grpc-configuration) to use gRPC.

 #### `addEntryPointsLabels`